 Why is Amtrak so expensive?
-Many people really don’t understand how train travel can be such expensive.
+Many people don’t understand how train travel can be much expensive.
 I’ve also found myself complaining about Amtrak tickets once or twice.
 But today, we dig deep we reveal this mystery.

 Very few people don’t like traveling.
 In fact, for the majority of us, traveling is certainly a hobby.
 And, whether you are doing just local travels or international ones, the goal is always the same – leisure or business.